flother/glasgow-cycle-hire/README.md

 > starting platform for discussions with the new service provider and
 > once the list has been confirmed then the normal route whereby
 > information is provided to elected members will be followed.

+Although council officers have since undertaken site surveys of the updated locations I would assume they're still provisional.
+We'll only know for sure once the scheme is up-and-running.

 The freedom of information request